brentgroves/repsys/a_status/current_tasks.md

 ## Structures Information Systems, Kubernetes, or K8s, Platform Engineering Support

-- K8s admin - ramarao guttikonda
+- Ramarao Guttikonda: K8s admin
 - Structures K8s bandwidth is limited by VPN connection, but we do have 10G SFP+ network card and spf+ module for r620s.
 - - Verify and improve network performance between sites and the Avilla Structures K8s cluster.
   - setup iperf on Southfield VM and k8sn211